Hastings, New Zealand: European settlers' history

 Hastings first received power in 1912, followed by Napier in 1915.

 In 1918, nearly 300 people died of a flu epidemic that swept Hawke's Bay.

 1931 earthquake

 On 3 February 1931, at 10:47 am, most of Hastings (and nearby Napier) was levelled by an earthquake measuring 7.8 on the Richter Scale.
 In Hastings, the ground subsided roughly 1 metre.
 The collapse of buildings and the ensuing fires killed 258 people, of which 93 were in Hastings.
 The centre of Hastings was destroyed in the earthquake, and was subsequently rebuilt in the Art Deco and Spanish Mission styles, which were both popular at that time.
 Due to quick thinking by residents and the Local Fire Department, Hastings did not suffer the extent of fire damage that Napier did.
 Most deaths were attributed to collapsing buildings, namely Roaches' Department Store in Heretaunga Street where 17 people died.

+The Hastings Clock Tower was commissioned in 1934 by the Hastings Borough Council as a symbol of triumph over the adversity to celebrate the rebuild of Hastings.
+The design was by competition, which was won by local architect Sydney Chaplin.
+In 1995 the Hastings District Council added two memorial plaques to the base of tower in memory of those who died in the earthquake.